debruijn/sudoku-via-z3/README.md

 - sudoku_solver.py, which extends the above with sandwich constraints
   - This requires to look at the dual problem formulation: instead of "what is on loc i,j", it looks at "where is num N in row i", to find the 1s and 9s.
+  - Instead of using an array of z3.Int's, we need to instead use an z3.Array definition that allows us to use the z3_sum_between function, which otherwise would not be possible

 ## Future ideas